TEXploder/TEX-FZ-Anims/README.md

 # TEX-FZ-Anims

 > [!Note]
+> I am currently working on this and i will add a firmware mod for this so the animations change when it´s day or night

+> [!Note]
 > All of these animations have a already build folder with the .bm files instead of the .png files

 > [!Note]